JoeBlack220/personal-website/README.md

 - 07/10/2020: Adjust to environmentally configurable
 - 07/11/2020: Convert backend server to a pure json server
 - 07/12/2020: Changed routing to react route.
 Fixed Chinese title issues.
 Handled all requests in react.
 Now the markdown blog works exactly the same as EJS version.
 Deleted all EJS templates.
+- 07/15/2020: Add example code for redux.
+Add buttons and dependencies for OAuth system.
+- 07/17/2020: Add local login in and log out service on the backend side.
 # new blog model
 - Title - Text Required
 - Description - Text